UnknownDK/EIT6-WatsonC/README.md

                 └── stopwatch.h
 ```

-The rest of the files are Matlab scripts for plotting, helper scripts for extracting data from memory of the ezDSP, PCB files and LTSpice
+The rest of the files are Matlab scripts for plotting, helper scripts for e.g. extracting data from memory of the ezDSP, PCB files, LTSpice simulations and libraries for the ezDSP.